HIPAA Enforcement Rule: All You Need To Know In 2024

 HIPAA enforcement rule

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that seeks to protect patients’ sensitive health information.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that protects patients’ sensitive health information.
 As a Business Associate (BA), you must comply with the HIPAA Privacy, Security, and Breach Notification rules.
 When you fail to do so, the HIPAA Enforcement Rule defines what follows.

-In this article, you will learn what the Enforcement Rule entails, penalties due to non-compliance, how this law works, and which laws to follow to avoid it.
+In this article, you will learn what the Enforcement Rule entails, penalties due to non-compliance, how this law works, and how to avoid it.

 What is the HIPAA Enforcement Rule?